pkjPathania/dependency-risk-graph/README.md

 - The RDF model is the authoritative graph representation.
 - Jena TDB2 stores the graph in a local embedded dataset.
 - JGraphT is a read-optimized in-memory projection used for shortest-path lookup, not the primary database.
-- The frontend is a single-page shell that switches between Overview, Explore, SPARQL, and Dependency Path without React Router.
+- The frontend is a single-page shell that switches between Overview, Explore, Vulnerability Enrichment, SPARQL, and Dependency Path without React Router.

 ## Data Flow